Yankees vs. Orioles MLB Betting Odds, Trends & Prediction

-The New York Yankees head to Baltimore to face the Orioles at 7:05 PM ET on Friday night on ESPN+.
-It’s Game 1 of a three-game set.
+The New York Yankees remain in Baltimore to face the Orioles at 4:05 PM ET on Saturday afternoon on FS1.
+It’s Game 2 of a three-game set.
 Keep reading for our Yankees vs. Orioles betting prediction.

 Yankees vs. Orioles Game Matchup and Betting Odds